 Marathi Pre-Wedding Rituals:

 The ‘matchmaking ceremony’ of Lagnaach Bedior marks the beginning of the rest of the events in the Marathi wedding festivities.
 In this ceremony, the bride and groom’s parents get together and call a family pandit.
 The pandit is then asked to match the couple’s horoscopes to find the auspicious date for the wedding.
-Talking about auspicious dates, if you are looking for a suitable match for yourself, don’t forget to download the Marathi Matrimony app and make your profile today itself.
+You can download any popular Marathi Matrimony app and get your horoscope matched

 The ceremony of SakharPuda is commonly referred to as the ‘official engagement’ of the couple.
 For this ritual, both sides of the family get together to officiate the wedding between the couple.
 It is also an event when the groom’s family bears gifts to the bride, such as beautiful Paithani sarees, traditional jewelry, and a sugar packet (Sakharpuda).
 The bride’s parents offer coconut and other gifts as a token of promise to accept the proposal from their side.